Menu

 www.worldcanexperience.com

-• Thursday, February 06, 2025 06:20 | Anonymous
+• Thursday, February 06, 2025 06:20 | Zoe Fryday (Administrator)

 The Women in Canmaking Association (WICA) couldn't do it without our generous sponsors.
 From the very start, Steelforce Packaging has stood by us as a proud TrailblazHER Sponsor.
 But what makes this partnership so meaningful to Steelforce?

-Founded in Antwerp Belgium, with offices in Europe, Latam and North America, Steelforce Packaging is the largest global, non-producing seller of raw materials for metal packaging, backed by over 50 years of expertise in metal trading and exporting.
+Founded in Antwerp, Belgium, with offices in Europe, Latam and North America, Steelforce Packaging is the largest global, non-producing seller of raw materials for metal packaging, backed by over 50 years of expertise in metal trading and exporting.
 Partnering with top global brands, the company offers coil, sheet, ingot, and slugs, supported by three processing plants, 36 warehouses, and extensive distribution worldwide.

 Steelforce believes in the power of diversity and inclusivity to drive innovation and progress in the canmaking and metal packaging sector.
 This, Senior Marketing Manager Kelley Kaezyk explains, is what inspired the company’s partnership with WICA.
 “WICA’s mission to support and advance women perfectly with our values,” says Kelley.
 “By sponsoring WICA, we are investing in a future where diverse voices and perspectives are not only welcomed but are integral to our industry’s growth.
 This partnership reflects our commitment to fostering an environment where everyone can thrive and contribute to the success of the sector.”